HorizenOfficial/horizen-docs/docs/2-migration/04-dump-execution.md

 # Dump execution

-> :warning: **This step will be executed by Horizen admins and does not require actions for ZEN holders, unless they want to perform a [migration check](./06-migration-check.md)**
+> :warning: **This step will be executed by Horizen admins and does not require action from ZEN holders, unless they want to perform a [migration check](./06-migration-check.md)**

-In the previous step network has reached  the  migration heights, and the final block hashes/heights of both chains are now revealed.<br/>
+In the previous step, the network has reached  the  migration heights, and the final block hashes/heights of both chains are now revealed.<br/>
 This section will describe how to generate the data with all the balances to be migrated.<br/>

 We will need to interact with a node of each chain:

-- Fully synched ZEND Mainchain node
+- Fully synced ZEND Mainchain node

-- Fully synched EON Chain node with dump support enabled:
+- Fully synced EON Chain node with dump support enabled:

-    - To enable dump support,  the following fragment must be present in the config file  (*important*: to generate a valid state dump the fragment must be added *BEFORE* starting to synch the chain):
+    - To enable dump support,  the following fragment must be present in the config file  (*important*: to generate a valid state dump, the fragment must be added *BEFORE* starting to sync the chain):

     ```
     evmStateDump {